 An area in the bottom left of the reserve has been cleared as a camping site which is equipped with a tap, toilets and picnic tables.

-The Jim Barnett Reserve Committee are a dedicated team of individuals who have put in countless volunteer hours at the reserve, clearing tracks, building amenities and managing work crews that maintain the tracks.
+The Jim Barnett Reserves Management Committee is a dedicated team of individuals who have put in countless volunteer hours at the reserve, clearing tracks, building amenities and managing work crews that maintain the tracks.

 The reserve area was logged between 1900 and 1920.
 Since then the forest has regenerated well, with more than a little help in recent years from the Reserve Committee and a variety of community and school groups.